dapr/docs/howto/setup-monitoring-tools/observe-metrics-with-grafana.md

 ![prometheus server](./img/grafana-prometheus-dapr-server-url.png)

-7. Click `Save & Test` button to verify that connected succeeded.
+7. Click `Save & Test` button to verify that the connection succeeded.

-### Import Dashboards in Grafana
+### Import dashboards in Grafana
+Next you import the Dapr dashboards into Grafana.

 In the upper left, click the "+" then "Import".

 You can now import built-in [Grafana dashboard templates](https://github.com/dapr/dapr/tree/master/grafana).

-Starting from Dapr 0.10.0, Grafana dashboards are now part of [release assets](https://github.com/dapr/dapr/releases/tag/v0.10.0).
+The Grafana dashboards are part of [release assets](https://github.com/dapr/dapr/releases) with this URL https://github.com/dapr/dapr/releases/
-You can find grafana-actor-dashboard.json, grafana-sidecar-dashboard.json, grafana-system-services-dashboard.json in release assets.
+You can find `grafana-actor-dashboard.json`, `grafana-sidecar-dashboard.json` and `grafana-system-services-dashboard.json` in release assets location.

 ![upload json](./img/grafana-uploadjson.png)

-9. Find the dashboard that you imported and enjoy!
+8. Find the dashboard that you imported and enjoy!

 ![upload json](../../reference/dashboard/img/system-service-dashboard.png)

-You can find more screenshots of Dapr dashboards [here](../../reference/dashboard/img/).

 # References